You have an idea of how many calories per day you should consume, but how does that compare to your dog's calorie intake?

 Similarly, senior dogs also have different calorie needs than young or adult dogs.
-Some dogs that are entering their senior years could benefit from having food with fewer calories and less fat.
+Some dogs that are entering their senior years could benefit from having food like our All-Natural Chicken recipe with fewer calories and less fat.
 A recent study demonstrated older dogs require 20% fewer calories to upkeep their weight than younger dogs do.
 This could possibly be attributed to activity levels.

 Finally, you should take your dog’s activity level into account when you’re deciding how many calories they may need to eat.
 If your dog is highly active, they’re inevitably going to need more calories than one that doesn’t move a majority of the day.